Childhood Lead Screening

 Vermilion County is viewed as a high risk area for lead poisoning in children because of the housing age and average income.
 Low-income housing is the prime source of most lead poisoning in young children.
 Never attempt to start a remodeling project that will involve disturbing surfaces coated with a potential lead based paint without first researching the proper method for working with lead based paint and the hazards of poisoning from lead.

 Some toys were recently recalled after they were found to contain lead.
 Here is a link to a website with additional information about that recall, sponsored by the Center for Disease Control & Prevention.

 Visiting the EMSL Analytical website can provide information about the testing of paint, dust and water to determine their lead content.
-Before using chemical lead test kits available at various retail stores, please read this link to a Consumer Affairs report on chemical test kits.
+Before using chemical lead test kits available at various retail stores, please read this link to an EPA report on chemical test kits.

 For General Lead information, you can call our Environmental Health Department at 217-431-2662 ext.
 245.

 For information about Lead Inspections and Surveillance, you can call IDPH at 217-278-5900.